TomDDG/ZXPicoIF2ROM/README.md

 ## PiO
 Makes use of the PIO state machine of the Raspberry Pico.

-It constantly reads the address (A0-A13) and writes the data out from the correct ROM location.
-The output enable is controlled by the 74LS245 chip rather than within the PIO code.
+It constantly reads the address in (A0-A13) and writes the data out (D0-D7) from the correct ROM memory location.
+To ensure the Pico doesn't write to the data bus when not required the output enable (OE) pin on the 74LS245 chip is controlled by the OR of MREQ, A14, A15 & RD (1 don't send data, 0 send data)